SiFTW/patientMutationModelling/README.md

 ## Run the simulations

+Upload a 'patientData' file with columns including 'Patient' (name), 'Gene' and 'Alteration' which should contain all mutations for every patient you want to simulate.

 Open the 'runMM_auto_allCohorts.ipynb' notebook.
 Edit the number of cells the maximum number of generations to be run if required.

 ![Alt text](screenshots/screenshot5.png?raw=true "screenshot5")

 # License
 [(Back to top)](#table-of-contents)